Brooklyn Rider

 „The quartet presented a programme illustrative of the diversity of expressive gestures arising from the artistry of the physical ensemble, and from the vitality of the structural forms created by composers.”bachtrack (July 2023)

-In 2015, the group celebrated its tenth anniversary with the groundbreaking multi-disciplinary project Brooklyn Rider Almanac, for which it recorded and toured 15 specially commissioned works, each inspired by a different artistic muse.
-The second edition of the project with four new works by Clarice Assad, Gabriel Kahane, Giovanni Sollima and Tyshawn Sorey was performed in the 23/24 season at the Kölner Philharmonie and several other venues.
+In 2015, the ensemble celebrated its tenth anniversary with their groundbreaking multidisciplinary project Brooklyn Rider Almanac, for which it recorded and toured 15 specially commissioned works, each inspired by a different artistic muse.
+The second edition of the project, featuring four new works by Clarice Assad, Gabriel Kahane, Giovanni Sollima and Tyshawn Sorey, was performed at venues including the Cologne Philharmonie in the 23/24 season.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorized by artist management.